SolidifiedMike/react-rpg/README.md

-An RPG made with React
+A RPG made with React

 Assets from: https://lanto.itch.io/free-characters